johnowhitaker/personal_site/essays/iabied.md

 One dimension I wish we could tweak is the move towards more and more 'agentic' AI.
 This is something we care a lot about at my company - AI as human augmentation, with human driving, is an immensely useful and empowering tool.
 But too many view the real use as human replacement - a virtual employee you can delegate work to.
 Besides de-valuing humans, this is a direction that doesn't help the safety side!
 Yoshua Bengio prominently believes that pushing for non-agentic AI is key to maintaining safety as we push capabilities forward, and I agree.

-We don't all want long-running indepenant agents...
+We don't all want long-running indepenent agents...
 Agency is the danger. -> YB.
-Training looks like deployment, no long-term memory or coherent single identity or schemeing just yet, and no reason not to keep it that way (well... too stong to say that I guess).
+Training looks like deployment, no long-term memory or coherent single identity or scheming just yet, and no reason not to keep it that way (well... too stong to say that I guess).

 ## Conclusions